OceanDataTools/sealog-server/README.md

 - University of Rhode Island's Inner Space Center in support of the NOAA Ship Okeanos Explorer and E/V Nautilus
 - R/V Falkor and ROV Subastian operated by the Schmidt Ocean Institute
 - R/V OceanXplorer1, ROV Chimaera, HOV Nadir and HOV Neptune operated by OceanX
-- ROV Hercules, Ocean Exploration Trust
+- E/V Nautilus, ROV Hercules/Argus, operated by Ocean Exploration Trust
-- ROV Lu'ukai, University of Hawaii
+- ROV Lu'ukai operated by University of Hawaii

 # Thanks and acknowledgments
 Sealog exists thanks to financial support from it's users and continues to evolve thanks to the UNOLS community who have helped me since the beginning by sharing their wealth of experience and technical knowledge.